COLE: A Column-based Learned Storage for Blockchain Systems: Read Operations of COLE

 \subsection{Get Query}

-\Cref{alg:simple-lookup} shows the procedure of the get query.
-As mentioned in \cref{sec:design-overview}, getting the latest value of a state is to use a special compound key $\mathcal{K}_q = \langle addr_q, max\_int\rangle$ to find the state value with the queried address and the largest block height.
-Owing to the temporal order of COLE's levels, we perform the search from smaller levels to larger levels, until a satisfied state value is found.
-Specifically, we first search the in-memory level $L_0$ (\crefrange{alg:simple-lookup-2}{alg:simple-lookup-3}).
-Both the writing group's MB-tree and the merging group's MB-tree will be searched since both of them are committed in \textsf{root\_hash\_list}.
-Next, for each on-disk level, we search the runs in the writing group that are already committed in \textsf{root\_hash\_list}, followed by all the runs in the merging group (\crefrange{alg:simple-lookup-4}{alg:simple-lookup-5}).
-Note that the runs in the same group will be searched in the order of their freshness.
-For the example in \cref{fig:COLE-structure-async}, we search the MB-trees in $w_0$ and $m_0$, followed by the runs in the order of $w_1.R_1$, $w_1.R_0$, $m_1.R_2$, $m_1.R_1$, $m_1.R_0$, $w_2.R_0$, $\cdots$.
-Note that $w_1.R_2$ and $w_2.R_1$ are skipped because they are not committed yet.
-The search terminates when the queried state is found.
+\Cref{alg:simple-lookup} shows the get query process.
+As mentioned in \cref{sec:design-overview}, getting a state's latest value requires a special compound key $\mathcal{K}_q = \langle addr_q, max\_int\rangle$. \ce{Owing to the temporal order of COLE's levels, we perform the search from smaller levels to larger levels, until a satisfied state value is found.} This involves searching both the writing and merging groups' MB-trees in the in-memory level $L_0$ as both of them are committed (\crefrange{alg:simple-lookup-2}{alg:simple-lookup-3}).
+Then, in each on-disk level, a search is performed in the committed writing group's runs, followed by the merging group's runs (\crefrange{alg:simple-lookup-4}{alg:simple-lookup-5}). \ce{Note that the runs in the same group will be searched in the order of their freshness.} For the example in \cref{fig:COLE-structure-async}, we search the MB-trees in $w_0$ and $m_0$, followed by the runs in the order of $w_1.R_1$, $w_1.R_0$, $m_1.R_2$, $m_1.R_1$, $m_1.R_0$, $w_2.R_0$, $\cdots$, while the uncommitted $w_1.R_2, w_2.R_1$ are skipped.
+The search halts once the satisfied state is found.

 To search an on-disk run, we use \cref{alg:search-run}.
-First, we check whether the queried address $addr_q$ is in the bloom filter $\mathcal{B}$ of this run.
-If $\mathcal{B}$ does not contain $addr_q$, we skip this run (\cref{alg:search-run-1}).
-Otherwise, we search $\mathcal{K}_q$ using the models in the index file $\mathcal{F}_I$.
-We start from the top layer of the models, which are stored in the last page of $\mathcal{F}_I$.
-A binary search is performed based on $k_{min}$ of each model in this page to find the model that covers $\mathcal{K}_q$ (\cref{alg:search-run-2}).
-Then, we recursively query the models in the subsequent layers from top to bottom (\crefrange{alg:search-run-3.1}{alg:search-run-3.2}).
-Finally, when we reach the bottom layer, we can use the corresponding model to locate the state value in the value file $\mathcal{F}_V$ (\cref{alg:search-run-3.3}).
+First, if the queried address $addr_q$ is not in the run's bloom filter $\mathcal{B}$, the run is skipped (\cref{alg:search-run-1}).
+Otherwise, models in the index file $\mathcal{F}_I$ are used to find $\mathcal{K}_q$.
+The search starts from the top layer of models, stored on the last page of $\mathcal{F}_I$.
+The model covering $\mathcal{K}_q$ is found by binary searching $k_{min}$ of each model in this page (\cref{alg:search-run-2}).
+Then, a recursive query on models in subsequent layers is conducted from top to bottom (\crefrange{alg:search-run-3.1}{alg:search-run-3.2}).
+Upon reaching the bottom layer, the corresponding model is used to locate the state value in the value file $\mathcal{F}_V$ (\cref{alg:search-run-3.3}).